cheangdominic/1800_202430_BBY12/README.md

 List team members and/or short bio's here...
 * Hi!
 My name is Aaron!
 I am a former consultant, former chef, current CST student.
 * Hello, my name is Dominic Cheang and I am excited to learn!
-* Hi, my name is Jun!
+* Hi, my name is Jun Morimoto!
+I would love to explore our journy building codes as a team.
 * Hi, my name is Trung!

 ## 3. Technologies and Resources Used